ntrezowan/the-plain/_posts/2019-01-21-Upgrading F5 Active-Standby pair.md

 If it returns no volume scheme, then it means Big-IP is using partition formatting scheme.

 8. Import the software/hotfix image;
+To import a software/hotfix image, do the following;
     a) Log in to the Configuration utility with administrative privileges
     b) To upload the necessary ISO files, navigate to System > Software Management
     c) Click Import